the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 - Named Constructors
 - Singleton patterns (shown examples above)
-- Object count etc. (there is an example in this repo)
+- Object count (there is an example in this repo)
+- Factory functions
+- Dynamic-only objects

 Note that since classes are typically declared in header files, in cpp files client cannot directly see a member function's access category or whether it is static or non-static.
 Therefore, some programmers prefer to do a so-called trick via preprocessor commands.